Some email questions about quantum realism and their answers. Email any further questions to bwhitworth@acm.org

 31. This is not a new idea.

 Answer.
 True.
-It goes back at least to Plato’s story of prisoners in a cave, taking their shadows on the wall as reality.
+It goes back at least to Plato’s story of prisoners in a cave, taking their shadows on the wall to be reality (3.9.6).
 Modern virtualism precedents include Conrad Zuse, Edward Fredkin and Tom Campbell.

 32. Why would anyone create a world like this?